sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-12-20-primer-chapter17.md

 ### Things to Consider
 - a given random-number generator always produces the same sequence of numbers
     * a function with a **local** random-number generator should make that generator (both the engine and distribution objects) `static`
-    * otherwise, the function will generate the identical seuqnce on each call
+    * otherwise, the function will generate the identical sequence on each call
 - because engines return the same sequence of numbers
     * it's essential that we declare engines **outside** of loops
     * otherwise, we'd create a new engine on each iteration and generate the same values on each iteration